What Are Residential Proxies? A Comprehensive Guide

 By borrowing the connections of real users, residential proxies ensure unrestricted and accurate access to data in any locale.
 This article will teach you all you need to know about residential proxy servers.
 You’ll learn how they’re sourced, how and when they’re used, and how residential proxies compare to datacenter IPs.
 Let’s get started!

 Put simply, it’s a proxy server that uses an IP address borrowed from a residential user.
-The term ‘residential user’ is somewhat broad: it can include not only desktop and laptop computers, but also IoT devices like smart TVs or even internet-connected fridges.
+The term ‘residential user’ is somewhat broad: it can include not only desktop and laptop computers, but also IoT devices like smart TVs or even internet-connected fridges on a Wi-Fi connection.
 The same goes for mobile phones, though IP addresses from mobile devices are often sold separately as a premium option.

 The important thing is that a residential IP has to be issued by an internet service provider (ISP) and not a data center.
 This is what separates them from datacenter proxies.

 When you browse the internet without a proxy or VPN, you simply connect to a website directly.
 With residential proxies it goes like this:

 What happens here is that you connect to a proxy server.
 It then chooses a residential IP address at random or according to some criteria, and routes your request through it.
 The website sees the connection as coming from that user and their location.
 Your own IP, or the fact that you’re using a proxy server, is never revealed in the process.